-The narrative final beneficiary reports will be assessed by experts who have completed relevant assessors training and in line with the EC's 2020 Erasmus+ Assessment criteria for final beneficiary reports Guidelines.
+The narrative final beneficiary reports will be assessed by experts who have completed relevant assessor training and in line with the EC's 2020 Erasmus+ Assessment criteria for final beneficiary report guidelines.
 The maximum number of points that can be awarded is 100.
 Projects that are awarded over 75 points are considered very good to excellent and the results should be disseminated more widely.

 Projects awarded between 50 to 75 points are considered average to good.
 If a project is awarded below 50 points, there is serious cause for concern in relation to compliance with the ECHE and/or other implementation issues.
 Consequences of low scores are set out in the Grant Agreement, Annex III.
+For KA103 projects, the award of a score lower than 50 can have serious implications for continued compliance with the ECHE.